 Radio 4 at breakfast, selected music at other mealtimes.

 all ages welcomed.

-welcomed (treats, towels, dog bowls), not allowed in dining room.
+allowed in bedrooms (treats, towels, dog bowls), not in dining room.